surgiie/project-cli/README.md

 `project edit:task <new-description> --id="<task-id>" --status="<new-status>" --tag="<new-tag>" --due-date="<new-due-date>`
 ### Move Tasks
-To "move" an item, simply update the status field:
+To "move" an task, simply update the status field:

 `project edit:task --id="1" --status="Doing"`

-### Create Task Description With Vim
+### Create Task Description With Terminal Editor
-If you prefer to type up the description of the task in vim instead of terminal, use the `--editor` flag to open a tmp file to type the description in a vim session:
+If you prefer to type up the description of the task in a terminal editor instead of terminal, use the `--editor` flag to open a tmp file to type the description, by default that will be vim:

 `project new:task --editor --status="Todo" --tag="Urgent"`